Slow Cooked Marinated Pork Belly

 |1 pinch||Freshly ground black pepper|

-Rub the marinade into the flesh side of the belly, cover with cling film and allow to Marinate for at least 2 hours or up to 12 hours in the fridge.
+Mix the marinade ingredients together and rub into the flesh side of the pork belly.
+Cover with cling film and set aside to marinate for at least 2 hours, or up to 12 hours in the fridge.

 To cook the cabbage